samlo777/Rocket-miR/README.md

 ### Requirements:

-You can access the published version of Rocket-miR online at the following link: *Link will be available soon*
+You can access the published version of Rocket-miR online at the following link: http://scangeo.dartmouth.edu/RocketmiR/

 To run the R Shiny application on your own computer in Rstudio, download the contents of the repository as a zip file using the green ‘Code’ button at the top right of this web page.